How ‘Congressman Nobody’ got 2.2 million users on TikTok

 | Washington

-Jeff Jackson, a freshman Democrat from North Carolina, may not chair any committees – but he’s quickly becoming one of the House’s better-known members, thanks to his viral videos about what goes on under the dome.
+Jeff Jackson, a freshman Democrat from North Carolina, may not chair any committees – but he’s quickly becoming one of the U.S. House’s better-known members, thanks to his viral videos about what goes on under the dome.

 To Representative Jackson, the place reminds him of high school.
 “I think a lot of folks in politics and some folks in media treat the outrage model as basically the only way to get attention,” he says.